 interpretations of how it did, in fact, crumble!

-Why is the Theory of Mind so difficult?
+Why was the Theory of Mind so difficult?

 (Globalisation of Trade) - Paul Krugman's

 Why were 'natural selection' and 'comparative advantage' so difficult to grasp?

 Sheets) - business ethics, fake money & seigniorage.

 Why couldn't money be 'created out of nothing'?

 Why did gluts & queues always cost money?

 Factor Productivity) - survival know how and technological innovation.